 A fifth grant covering May 2021 to September 2021 will be open to claims from late July 2021.

 You must be a self-employed individual or a member of a partnership.
 You must also have traded in both tax years 2019 to 2020 and 2020 to 2021.
 You cannot claim the grant if you trade through a limited company or a trust.

 The grant is taxable and will be paid out in a single instalment.
 See guidance here.

-Community & Third Sector Recovery Programme - Adapt & Thrive [OPEN, currently closed]
+Community & Third Sector Recovery Programme - Adapt & Thrive [OPEN, no closing date announced]

 Adapt and Thrive aims to support organisations most financially affected by the pandemic to change, flex, innovate, or grow so they can be resilient and financially sustainable during and post COVID-19.

 Tier 3 - For applicants who fall into the Local Destination Organisations, Marketing Groups & non-Pan Scotland Sector Groups category.